cloudmesh-community/fa18-523-66/project-report/report.md

 ## Conclusion

 The stock market is non-linear in nature, owing to which it is quite challenging to predict a trend with great accuracy [@article-predict-stock-price].
-Nevertheless, it has attracted one too many investors and analysts in attempting to predict its performance:
+Nevertheless, it has attracted one too many investors and analysts in attempting to predict its performance.

-> "It was not at all what the experts predicted. most of them did not forsee that an economic powerhouse could suffer so much > damage in such a short  period of time.
-They did not expect the fast-growing gross domestic product (GDP) to go so
-> spectacularly into reverse, the real estate bubble to burst as violently as it did, and industrial production and capacity
-> utilization to fall so steeply.
-Nor did they expect the stock market to plunge so dramatically from ita all-time high-
-> although it would recover some ground subsequently....But the real issue is not what has happened, but what happens next" [@book-accelerating-out-of-the-great-recession].

 This report presents the study in using data mining algorithms (Support Vector Machines) to predict whether a stock underperforms or outperforms the market.
 The imperfection in the results obtained via this project can be attributed to the change in political changes, current economical shifts and lastly the ever-changing investor prospects.